This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.1.0! |

 Step 3: Feed StreamX Mesh with web resources

-Now let’s feed our StreamX Mesh with web resources.
-You must handle it by publishing
+Now let’s feed the StreamX Mesh with web resources.
+You’ll publish:

 channel.

-Accepted data is forwarded by StreamX Mesh to the web server.
+Once published, StreamX Mesh forwards the content to the web server.

 -

-flag indicates that an external plain text file is the source for published content. -
+The`-s` flag indicates that the content comes from an external plain text file. -

 -